luomus/finbif-workshop/content/tutorials/finbif/taxa.markdown

 ```

 ## Taxa search
+### Exact matching
-Detailed taxonomic information for taxa that are in the FinBIF database can be
+More detailed taxonomic information for taxa that are in the FinBIF database can be
 accessed with the `finbif_taxa` function.

 ```r